 How are refugees screened and approved?

 The U.S. State Department, in consultation with a constellation of other agencies and organizations, manages the process through its refugee admission program, USRAP.
 The first step for a potential refugee abroad is most often to register with the UN High Commissioner for Refugees (UNHCR).
-UNHCR officials collect documentation and perform an initial screening and then refer qualifying individuals to State Department Resettlement Support Centers (RSCs), of which there are nine around the world.
+UNHCR officials collect documentation and perform an initial screening and then refer qualifying individuals to State Department Resettlement Support Centers (RSCs), of which there are seven around the world.
 Sometimes this referral is done by a U.S. embassy or a nongovernmental organization.

 Then, RSC officials interview the applicants, verify their personal data, and submit their information for background checks by a suite of U.S. national security agencies.
 These security checks [PDF] include multiple forms of biometric screening, such as cross-checks of global fingerprint databases and medical tests.